-Lynne Lewis received her Ph.D. in economics from the University of Colorado in 1994 after finishing a two-year dissertation fellowship at the Environmental and Societal Impacts Group at the National Center for Atmospheric Research.
+Lynne Lewis is the Elmer W. Campbell Chair of Economics at Bates College.
+She received her Ph.D. in economics from the University of Colorado in 1994 after finishing a two-year dissertation fellowship at the Environmental and Societal Impacts Group at the National Center for Atmospheric Research.
 Her dissertation received the Universities Council on Water Resources Dissertation Award in 1995.
 Prior to coming to Bates she served on the faculty at the Yale School of Forestry and Environmental Studies.

 Lewis’s teaching areas include microeconomics, environmental economics, natural resource economics and valuation.
 She is currently the Chair of the Economics Department.